-The NAPLEX is a six-hour exam composed of 250 questions that are delivered in a computerized, fixed form.
-The scaled passing score is 75 and candidates are allowed five attempts to pass the exam.
+The NAPLEX is a 6 hour exam composed of 225 questions that are delivered in a computerized, fixed form.
+The exam results will be reported as pass or fail, and candidates are allowed 5 attempts to pass the exam.

-The following resources may assist you when preparing for the exam:
+The following resources may assist you when preparing for the NAPLEX:

 - Review the NAPLEX Competency Statements to gain an understanding of the topic areas covered in the exam.

 - Download the sample items to understand the formatting of exam questions.

 - Take the Pre-NAPLEX®, the official practice exam.

 - Sign up to receive tips and information about preparing for the NAPLEX.

 Read the test day policies and procedures found in the Bulletin to avoid being turned away from the test center.